bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Adrex didn't know what to say.
 She wasn't wrong.
 How could she see it in another light?
-He had single-handedly signed the contract the Zhorhasian had brought in, went to chat with the twins only to bring back the recipe   a legendary group of adventures would kill you outright for, and let someone else know he had the information.
+He had single-handedly signed the contract the Zhorhasian had brought in, went to chat with the twins only to bring back the recipe   a legendary group of adventures would outright kill him for, and let someone else know he had the information.

 Well, that was maybe putting it on the edge.
 Yes, the contract was entirely on him, but he had thought it was as ordinary as any contract they had ever done.